 Governance of education in India is a shared responsibility between the union and the states.
 The reference to shared responsibility is an extension of the logic of the concurrency clauses of constitution effected by the forty second amendment to the constitution.
 This aspect of governance necessitates certain degree of cooperation between the union and the states.
 The language of cooperative partnership between the union and states is frequently used to describe the model of federal governance of education in India.
 How far this usage of cooperative partnership (cooperative federalism) has been able to come to the level of symmetrical relationship of a coordinate structure of governance with corresponding competence is a question that requires exploration.
-Undoubtedly, the original schema of the constitutional arrangements had envisaged a relatively autonomous domain for the states in the governance of education have, however, substantially impacted the union- state relations; and also the competence of the states in governing education.
+Undoubtedly, the original schema of the constitutional arrangements had envisaged a relatively autonomous domain for the states in the governance of education.
+The post constitutional developments in the forms of constitutional amendments, subordinate legislations and policy initiatives by the federal government for reforming education have, however, substantially impacted the union- state relations; and also the competence of the states in governing education.
 A number of policy reforms have been enacted in the field of education during the past many decades but more specifically in the decade 1980s onwards.
 A number of centrally sponsored schemes, proliferation of central regulating agencies, central government's Guidelines are important developments of this period.
 These are at time construed as instruments of expanding role of the federal government and shrinking competence of the state governments.
 This is in this context that the study is being conducted.